 The Revenant is a biopic—with many licenses—of the survival experience of the frontiersman, fur trapper, and explorer Hugh Glass (played masterfully by Leonardo DiCaprio) in 1823.
 But in the bigger picture, this tale is about the beginning of the savage capitalism that reigns in the United States and in the vast majority of the world.

-Mexican director Alejandro González Iñárritu takes advantage of the setting of the United States before having, well, united states, to paint a picture of the colonial, proto-capitalism taking place in the country that would end up becoming a symbol of the dominant economic system on the planet.
+The Mexican director of The Revenant, Alejandro González Iñárritu, takes advantage of the setting of the United States before having, well, united states, to paint a picture of the colonial, proto-capitalism taking place in the country that would end up becoming a symbol of the dominant economic system on the planet.